nikasimovich/cif21/_agendas/week-4.md

 - Partner meetings to review Interview design

 ### Homework
 - Watch the video tutorial on [uploading work to GitHub](https://vimeo.com/showcase/8025633/video/502734712) for uploading your work.
+This video is also on Canvas under Modules.
+It is the module called " Video – How to Upload to GitHub"
 - Complete the hover activity (do not spend over an hour on it) and try to upload it to GitHub.
 Please aim to have a URL for the hover activity.
 - Make progress on your Interview project, which has been extended by one week.
 Please have HTML and CSS progress to show me in class next week.